Mr. Miyagi: Cobra Kai (2018–2025)

 Although he does not physically appear in Cobra Kai, due to Morita's death in 2005, Mr. Miyagi is frequently referenced, or appears in archival footage, such as newspaper clippings.
-He is revealed to have died on November 15th, 2011 aged 86.
+He is revealed to have died on November 15, 2011 aged 86.
 Daniel is inspired to open Miyagi-Do in honor of his mentor and attempts to continue his teachings.
 He also regularly visits Mr. Miyagi's grave.
 The fifth episode of the first season pays tribute to Morita by showing Daniel reconnecting with his mentor.

 In Part 1 of Cobra Kai season 6, Daniel, Chozen, and Amanda learn that Mr. Miyagi had a secret past when they find a hidden box in his house.
 The objects in the box indicate that he was a boxer and a silent partner in a boxing gym.
 Amanda discovers a news clipping dated May 3, 1947, that details the beating and assault of Jim Watkins, who was from Lodi.
 In the article, Watkins accused Keisuke Miyagi of attacking him and stealing a valuable necklace.
 Daniel also discovers a bloodied headband from the Sekai Taikai.
 In Part 2 of Cobra Kai season 6, Terry Silver provides Daniel a Sekai Taikai record which reveals Miyagi's fight in the competition against "Claramunt" ended in death.
 The results are authenticated by the current Sekai Taikai officials.
 Mr. Miyagi returns to the screen in a flashback in the episode "Eunjangdo", recreated using artificial intelligence in the likeness of Morita.
 The younger version of the character is played by Brian Takahashi.

 In Part 3, Daniel has a dream of Mr. Miyagi and himself fighting off the same masked bullies from the original film, after which Mr. Miyagi reminds his pupil that Daniel had always been taught that winning or losing isn't why Daniel fought.
 In the final episode, Daniel's mother, Lucille, reveals the real story behind Mr. Miyagi's secret.
 The man who Miyagi was accused of attacking actually attacked him after Miyagi confronted him for stealing a pearl necklace that had belonged first to Miyagi's mother and then his wife and was stolen following Mrs. Miyagi's death at Manzanar.
-Sometime before his passing, Miyagi gave the necklace to Lucille to hold onto for Sam when the time was right.
+Sometime before his death, Miyagi gave the necklace to Lucille to hold onto for Sam when the time was right.
 Lucille gives the necklace to Sam as a graduation gift before Sam departs for Okinawa to visit her surrogate grandfather's ancestral home.
 Daniel later has a flashback of Mr. Miyagi teaching him to catch a fly with chopsticks during one of their first lessons.
 Daniel tries to replicate the feat, only to have Johnny kill the fly first.